Skip to main content

 The condensing process works the same way for propane as for natural gas.
 When propane burns, it produces heat and water vapor.
 In a conventional boiler, that water vapor (carrying significant heat energy) exits through the chimney.
 A condensing boiler has a secondary heat exchanger that captures this heat by cooling the exhaust gases until the water vapor condenses into liquid.
 The phase change releases additional energy that your old boiler would waste.

 The practical result: exhaust temperatures drop from 300-500 degrees to 100-130 degrees.
 The boiler vents through PVC pipe instead of a chimney.
-And your annual fuel consumption drops by 15-20% compared to a standard-efficiency unit burning the same fuel.
+And your annual fuel consumption drops by roughly 12-17% compared to a standard-efficiency unit burning the same fuel, which is what the jump from 80-84% AFUE to 95-97% works out to.

 Oil-to-Propane Fuel Cost Comparison

-In homes we have assessed where an aging 72% efficient oil boiler is replaced with a 96% propane condensing unit, we typically estimate annual fuel costs dropping from the $3,800-$4,500 range into the $2,800-$3,200 range.
-The savings come primarily from the efficiency upgrade, not the fuel switch itself.
+In homes we have assessed where an aging 72% efficient oil boiler is replaced with a 95% propane condensing unit, annual fuel costs typically drop from the $3,900-$4,700 range into the $3,200-$3,900 range, depending on how much fuel the home burns.
+If your existing oil boiler is newer and running efficiently, expect the gap to be much smaller.
+That is worth knowing before you commit to a tank and a fuel contract.

 Propane Tank Considerations